A Machine-Learning Framework for Efficient Ring-Polymer Instanton Rate Calculations: Conclusions

 Once the instanton path is optimized, the remaining cost of the instanton rate calculation is still approximately $n$ times that of transition state theory, where $n$ is the number of ring polymer beads for which Hessians are required.
-The GPR model can construct a surrogate energy surface using a relatively small number of Hessian data points and still yield accurate instanton rates, thereby substantially reducing the cost of Hessian evaluations.
+The GPR method can construct a surrogate energy surface using a relatively small number of Hessian data points and still yield accurate instanton rates, thereby reducing the cost of Hessian evaluations.
 For proton transfer reactions, we further suggest that Hessian costs can be reduced by combining selective Hessian training \cite{Fang2024} with the adaptive regression strategy.
 This is enabled by evaluating Hessian components along rigid modes using fewer beads than are needed for the flexible modes.
 We illustrate this idea for malonaldehyde and Z-3-aminopropenal, where Hessians along the rigid modes are evaluated using 3 beads and Hessians along the flexible modes are evaluated using 20 beads.
 The predicted instanton rates remain within $20\%$ of the rigorous instanton rates, with an additional reduction in computational cost ranging from $40\%$ to $62.5\%$.
+In addition, we show that cubic spline interpolation can also accurately approximate instanton rates using only a limited number of Hessian evaluations along the instanton path.
+We emphasize the importance of the detecting and removing anomalous Hessian data prior to applying the GPR method or cubic spline interpolation method, as the model performance depends critically on the data quality.

-Finally, we combine GPR with the LI-String method to accelerate tunneling splitting calculations within the ring polymer instanton framework.
-Using two prototypical systems, malonaldehyde and the formic acid dimer, we show that the instanton path can be located with on the order of 100 potential energy and force evaluations.
-The computed tunneling splittings are in reasonable agreement with experimental measurements and with previous calculations based on fitted potentials or neural network potentials.
-The remaining discrepancies can be attributed primarily to errors in the underlying potential energy surface.
-We expect that the developments presented here will find broad application in accelerating tunneling rate and tunneling splitting calculations using ring polymer instanton theory.
+We note that while both GPR and spline interpolation methods can yield accurate instanton rate results, their strengths are complementary: GPR is well suited for surrogate modeling and Bayesian optimization owing to its built-in uncertainty quantification and robust predictive capabilities, whereas spline interpolation offers a computationally efficient and accurate approach for accelerating instanton rate calculations once the instanton pathway has been determined.
+For the present application, we find that an effective strategy is to employ GPR to accelerate the instanton path optimization, while using spline interpolation to reduce the cost of Hessian evaluations in instanton rate calculation.